szist/advent_of_code/2022_rust/README.md

 * Day7 - trying out parser, missing a lot of knowledge about `Rc<>` & `RefCell` so not pretty, took too long to do, so no cleanup
 * Day8 - "it ain't pretty, but it works", just a lot of manual matrix traversal.
 Trying out mutable refs.
 * Day9 - playing around with cloning and references
+* Day10 - trying out enums a second time and some custom step loops with some vector shorthands as a cherry on top